Chart Color Schemes

 An assessment of population growth drivers in Freshwater - Stratford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Freshwater - Stratford's population, as per AreaSearch's analysis, is approximately 3881 as of November 2025.
-This figure represents an increase of 139 individuals, a growth rate of 3.7%, since the 2021 Census which reported a population of 3742 people.
-The change is inferred from the estimated resident population of 3855 in June 2024 and the addition of 21 validated new addresses since the Census date.
-This results in a population density ratio of 256 persons per square kilometer, indicating significant space per person and potential for further development.
-Overseas migration contributed approximately 66.7% of overall population gains during recent periods, driving primary growth in the area.
+Freshwater - Stratford's population is around 3,881 as of Nov 2025.
+This reflects an increase of 139 people since the 2021 Census, which reported a population of 3,742 people.
+The change is inferred from the estimated resident population of 3,855 from the ABS as of June 2024 and an additional 21 validated new addresses since the Census date.
+This level of population equates to a density ratio of 256 persons per square kilometer.
+Population growth was primarily driven by overseas migration, contributing approximately 66.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections are applied where utilised.
 Considering projected demographic shifts, lower quartile growth of non-metropolitan areas nationally is anticipated.
-The area is expected to grow by 166 persons to 2041 based on latest population numbers, indicating a total gain of 3.5% over the 17-year period.
+Freshwater - Stratford is expected to grow by 166 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 3.5% in total over the 17 years.

 Frequently Asked Questions - Population